ClojureBridge/curriculum/outline/flow_control.md

 > To branch to multiple situations, `cond` operator works well.
 {: ng-show="block61" .description}

 > Here's the example.
-If temp is greater than 65 (in Fahrenheit),
+If adding 40 to y exceeds 150, evaluate the
-> evaluate the first form.
-If temp is greater than 45, evaluate the
+> first form.
+In this case, it returns -150.
+If adding 40 to y is less
+> than -150, evaluate the second form.
+In this case, it returns 150.
-> second form.
-If both two predicates return false, evaluate the
+> If both two predicates return false, evaluate the `:else` form.
+In
-> `:else` form.
+> this case, it returns y plus 40.
+If we use this function in the
+> turtle app, we can keep our turtle between top and bottom of the frame.
 {: ng-show="block62" .description}

 > Reference: [Conditional `cond`](http://clojurebridge.github.io/community-docs/docs/clojure/cond/)